volodymyrprokopyuk/kotlin-sdp/README.md

   secret does not violate this principle as a password is not an algorithm.
 It is better to know the security level of standard security controls rather than not know at all the security level of homegrown not extensively tested security controls.
 Examples:
   OAuth 2.0.
-Linux source code is publicly availalbe, yet when properly secured, Linux is hard secure operating system
+Linux source code is publicly available, yet when properly secured, Linux is hard secure operating system
 - **Least common mechanism**.
 Mechanisms to access a resource should not be shared between multiple subjects to gain access to a resource.
 Example: provide different